yassersaidi/Mushaf-XML-XSL-CSS-DTD/Readme.md

 ## To Best Results

-open mushaf.xml in the browser and install the two fonts 'Sindbad & KacstFarsi' to avoid font view problems, and get best appearance
+open mushaf.xml in the Firefox browser and install the two fonts 'Sindbad & KacstFarsi' to avoid font view problems, and get best appearance

 ## Switch between CSS & XSLT